Skip to main content

 Written by Raymond Carrel

-In this article, we’ll walk through how to set up, edit, deactivate, and tidy up sub-statuses, with tips on permissions, best practices, and a handy clean-up process for duplicates.
+In this guide, you'll learn how to set up, edit, deactivate, and tidy up sub-statuses, with tips on permissions, best practices to make your team's workflow smoother, and your reporting sharper.

 🤔 Why it matters: More precise statuses = better visibility, faster resolutions, and clearer communication across teams.